 Several organizations hire in Yellowstone and each has different application procedures.
 In the peak summer season, about 3,200 people work for concessioners and approximately 780 people work for the National Park Service in Yellowstone National Park.
-A wide variety of different types of jobs are available throughout the park.
-Wages vary with the type of position and skill required.
+There is a wide variety of jobs available throughout the park.
+Wages vary with the position and required skills.

 The National Park Service and the concessioners hire employees either full-time or seasonally (summer and winter).
 Most employment extends from the beginning of June through Labor Day, with some seasonal positions lasting up to six months.
 Volunteer positions are available with the National Park Service and the Student Conservation Association.

 National Park Service

 National Park Service job opportunities in Yellowstone are announced on USAJobs.
 Applicants must submit a specific application, within a specific time frame, for every position available.
 There is not a "generic" application for positions, nor is there a "standing file" for positions.
 Yellowstone National Park consistently receives more applications than there are available positions.
 Only United States citizens may be considered for government positions with the NPS.
 All applicants receive consideration without regard to race, color, sex, religion, age, or national origin.
 Generally, employees must be 18 years of age.

 Yellowstone National Park's concessioners hire the largest portion of the positions available and accept applications throughout the year, however those who apply before March have the greatest chance of being hired.
 Positions are available with: